SushmaGuduri/Bank-Customer-Churn---SQL-Power-BI/README.md

 Churn is **not random**.
 It clusters strongly around **customer inactivity**.

 Inactive customers show a churn rate of **~36%**, compared to **~18%** for active customers.

+ **Germany** has high churn rate but we can see that **France** and ** Germany** are having similar churn rate but if we see france has twice the customer base. so churn risk is much lower.

-This 2× difference remains consistent across age, balance, tenure, and geography, making **activity status the strongest churn driver**.
+This difference remains consistent across age, balance, tenure, and geography, making **activity status the strongest churn driver**.

 Customers aged **51–65 initially show high churn (~53%)**, but deeper analysis reveals age is not the root cause.
 Within this group, **inactive customers churn at ~87%**, while **active customers churn at ~31%**, proving disengagement drives churn—not age.